azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ###### Voice interaction workflow
 When it comes to voice interaction devices there is a general workflow one encounters:
-1. First the device is waken-up when it detects the wakeword.
+1. The device is woken-up when it detects the wakeword.
-2. Second the speed recognition module records the order and transform it into text.
+2. The speed recognition module records the order and transform it into text.
-3. Third the NLU (Natural Language Understanding) unit decyphers the order meaning.
+3. The NLU (Natural Language Understanding) unit decyphers the order meaning.
 4. Eventually an action or a dialog response ensues.

 ###### Zoom on the recognition and NLU modules